adigunhammedolalekan/go-jwt-middleware/README.md

 func main() {

   // create a JwtStorer implementation.
-You can use the provided default or implement your own
+You can use the provided default or implement your own store, err := jwtmiddleware.NewBadgerDBStore("tmp/auths") if err != nil {
-  // JwtStore abstracts storage for revocable JWTs
-  //   type JwtStorer interface {
-  //   	// Put stores a JWT token in the underlined storage implementation.
-  //   	Put(key string) error
-  //   	// Revoke revokes a JWT token, this should be done when a logout
-  //   	// action is triggered by the user
-  //   	Revoke(key string) error
-  //   	// Revoked check if key/token has been revoked or does not exists.
-  //   	// returns true if token has been revoked or false otherwise
-  //   	Revoked(key string) bool
-  // }
-  store, err := jwtmiddleware.NewBadgerDBStore("tmp/auths")
-  if err != nil {
     // handle error